 Viewer reactions to changes in the landscape (viewer sensitivity) can vary depending on the characteristics and preferences of the viewer group.
 For example, residential viewers are typically expected to have a high concern for changes in views from their residences.
 These preferences may also vary depending on if the residential viewer is a Project participant or if views are from a non-participating property.
 Motorists' concern generally depends on when and where travel occurs, and the type of travel involved (e.g., commuting vs. recreational travel).
 Recreation users' concern for changes in views varies based on the activities occurring and how long viewers would have to analyze the landscape (view duration).
-For example, viewers at a scenic overlook would have a higher concern for changes in view, where the landscape would be viewed for a long duration and is integral to its use, compared to other recreation uses (e.g., birding) where the landscape is viewed for a shorter duration and is not the focus of the recreation activity.
+For example, viewers at a scenic overlook are expected to have a higher concern for changes in view, where the landscape would be viewed for a long duration and is integral to its use, compared to motorists on a non-scenic designated highway, in which landscape is viewed for a shorter duration and is not necessarily the focus of the viewer's activity.